![]() | Name | Last modified | Size | Description |

 ---|---|---|---|---|

-Java Mode Tamed (aka `jmt-mode`) is a derived major mode for Emacs that affords better control of the built-in Java mode, particularly in regard to syntax highlighting.
-For this, it defines customizeable faces to highlight the following features of Java.
+Java Mode Tamed (aka `jmt-mode`) is an Emacs major mode derived from the built-in Java mode.
+It affords better control of Java mode, particularly in regard to syntax highlighting.
+For this, it defines customizeable faces to highlight the following syntax features.

-Additionally it corrects the highlighting of mishandled features, such as:
+Additionally it corrects the highlighting of features that are mishandled by the built-in mode, such as:

 You can install `jmt-mode` from MELPA using a package manager, e.g. the built-in `package.el`.
 It should then activate for any loaded file that has either a `.java` extension or `java` shebang.